manelpuig/rUBot_mecanum_ws/Documentation/1_rubot_model&control.md

 #### **a) Navigation Control**

 We will create now a first navigation python files in "src" folder:
-- rubot_nav.py: to define a rubot movement with linear and angular speed to reach a maximum x-distance
+- rubot_nav.py: to define a rubot movement with linear and angular speed during a time td

 Specific launch file have been created to launch the node and python file created above:
 ```shell